operasoftware/devopera/src/articles/_posts/2016-06-16-pwa-nigeria-kenya-interview.md

 authors:
 - andreas-bovens
 - bruce-lawson
-intro: 'I came across a number of conversations between web developers in Nigeria and Kenya.
-Intrigued, I got in touch with them to hear their thoughts on progressive web apps, resulting in this double interview.'
+intro: 'I came across a number of conversations about progressive web apps between web developers in Nigeria and Kenya.
+Intrigued, I got in touch with them to hear their thoughts, resulting in this double interview.'
 tags:
 - pwa
 - interview